 Final takeaways

-- I found no reliable, independently verified news reports from major media or official sources confirming that Trey Gowdy was recently in a serious car accident.
-The claims I found were published on smaller, less reputable sites or social posts that lacked corroboration.
+The claims we found were published on smaller, less reputable sites or social posts that lacked corroboration.
 When similar claims appear, they often turn out to be false, recycled, or misinterpreted.